 Detail of the Cranach House (Cranachhaus) located on the market place of Weimar.
 Lucas Cranach the Elder stayed here for the last period of his life in the years 1552/53.
 The Renaissce building was built in the years 1547/49.

-In 2013 the German states Saxony and Thuringia are celebrating the 150th anniversary of the architect and designer Henry van de Velde by establishing a Van-de-Velde-Jahr composed of exhibitions situated in cities like Weimar, Jena, Erfurt, Gera, Apolda, Bürgel and Chemnitz.
-More…
+In 2013 the German states of Saxony and Thuringia are celebrating the 150th anniversary of the architect and designer Henry van de Velde.
+For this reason, exhibitions take place in cities like Weimar, Jena, Erfurt, Gera, Apolda, Bürgel, and Chemnitz.